 "John Lariviere croons the Sinatra Songbook with all the suave finesse these songs deserve.
 Lariviere has a gorgeous voice and a polished delivery.
-More importantly, he has an obvious love for the lyrics to these songs, and the stories they tell.
-No tribute to Sinatra would be complete without "My Way", and his rendition of this iconic Sinatra tune at the close of the show was understandably met with a standing ovation."
+More importantly, he has an obvious love for the lyrics to these songs and the stories they tell.
+No tribute to Sinatra would be complete without the iconic "My Way", and his powerful rendition of this classic Sinatra tune at the close of the show was met with a rousing ovation."

 "John Lariviere wears a smart tux and cummerbund, and delivered a practiced two dozen hits by Johnny Mercer.
 It’s all classic American Song Book stuff, and he certainly has the voice for it.
 Some of the acts passing though here are local favorites, and support them as they deserve, but this was a surprisingly entertaining hour with talent you may not see without a long ride on the turnpike."

-"South Florida based singer John Lariviere delivers a splendid collection of Broadway favorites.
+"Talented cabaret and concert singer John Lariviere sings his tribute to the music of Broadway with a voice reminiscent of a young Jon Raitt.
 From "Almost Like Being In Love" to "Music of the Night" , nearly all of them show-stoppers.
 His stunning voice and charming stage persona invites the audience along with him on this delightful musical journey through the Golden Age of the American Musical"